What are your banking options when starting a business?

 Traditional high-street banks provide various business account products to accommodate the needs of companies of all sizes and across all industries.
 Many of these banking products include protection, including limited personal liability protection and purchase protection for merchant services accounts.
 Merchant services make it possible for businesses to accept credit and debit transactions from customers.

 Start-up founders may choose to open their business account with the same bank as their personal account.
-This does have some benefits.
-It can make it simpler to manage all your financial responsibilities in one place.
+This does have some perks.
+It can make it simpler to manage all your banking needs in one place.
 If you have poor credit, you may find it easier to get approval for a business account with a bank where you already have a history.
-Some banks also give customers exclusive deals if they hold both a business and a personal account with them.
+Some banks also give customers exclusive deals and bank offers if they hold both a business and a personal account with them.

 Non-bank online business accounts

 Online financial service providers offer alternatives to banks.
 These non-bank business account products are fully regulated and verify the details of the business and the identity of its owners to comply with legislation.
-As the services are all digital, the registration process can be quick and straightforward.
+As all online banking services are all digital, the registration process can be quick and straightforward.

 These alternative banking options often feature innovative tech solutions which can make it easy to manage business finances, including connection to existing accounting software.
 Going digital also facilitates real-time notifications of charges and transfers, as well as borderless banking.
 This is ideal for organizations that need to conduct international transactions, as they may be able to take advantage of fast international wire transfers at low costs.